taketime/ruby-tutorial/00-First-Test.md

 end
 ```

-And get an integration test in Firefox on Windows (Which you don't have installed) with screenshots, video and a log of passes and failures.
+And get an integration test in IE9 on Windows 7 with screenshots, video and a log of passes and failures.

-This example uses [Capybara](http://jnicklas.github.com/capybara/) and RSpec with Ruby 1.9.3 and Rails 3.2.x, but Sauce Labs also works great against any Ruby web stack, and with [Test::Unit](https://saucelabs.com/docs/ondemand/getting-started/env/ruby/se2/mac), [Cucumber](http://cukes.info/), and most other testing frameworks...
-Right down to vanilla [WebDriver](http://code.google.com/p/selenium/wiki/RubyBindings).
+This example uses [Capybara](http://jnicklas.github.com/capybara/) and RSpec with Rails 3.2.x and Ruby 1.9.3, but Sauce Labs also works great against any Ruby web stack, and with [Test::Unit](https://saucelabs.com/docs/ondemand/getting-started/env/ruby/se2/mac), [Cucumber](http://cukes.info/), and most other testing frameworks... right down to vanilla [WebDriver](http://code.google.com/p/selenium/wiki/RubyBindings).

+We're working on making this tutorial as clear, simple, and relevant
+as possible.
+If you run into any problems, or have questions or
+suggestions, please don't hesitate to email help@saucelabs.com!

 What You'll Need
 ----------------